Whoaa512/starred/README.md

 - [warpdotdev/warp](https://github.com/warpdotdev/warp) - Warp is an agentic development environment, born out of the terminal.
 - [rubrikinc/wachy](https://github.com/rubrikinc/wachy) - A UI for eBPF-based performance debugging
 - [egoist/dum](https://github.com/egoist/dum) - An npm scripts runner written in Rust.
-- [sunface/rust-by-practice](https://github.com/sunface/rust-by-practice) - [DEPRECATED] This repo will move into gihub.com/sunface/rust-course
+- [sunface/rust-by-practice](https://github.com/sunface/rust-by-practice) - This book was designed for easily diving into and getting skilled with Rust It's very easy to use.
+All you need to do is to make each exercise compile without ERRORS and Panics!
 - [nickel-lang/nickel](https://github.com/nickel-lang/nickel) - Better configuration for less
 - [jsoverson/node-to-rust](https://github.com/jsoverson/node-to-rust) -
 - [transact-rs/sqlx](https://github.com/transact-rs/sqlx) - 🧰 The Rust SQL Toolkit.
 An async, pure Rust SQL crate featuring compile-time checked queries without a DSL.
 Supports PostgreSQL, MySQL, and SQLite.